 - 1/4 cup of grated Pecorino Romano cheese

-- 4 tbsp butter, divided in half (so you have 2 tbsp + 2tbsp)
+- 4 tablespoon butter, divided in half (so you have 2 tablespoon + 2tablespoon)

 - 1/4 cup of grated Parmesan cheese

-- 1 tsp of freshly cracked fine black pepper powder ( add more according to taste)
+- 1 teaspoon of freshly cracked fine black pepper powder ( add more according to taste)

 - Pour the broth in the Instant Pot

 - Break the spaghetti strands in half and spread them in two layers using a crisscross pattern.